pauljeter/pauljeter-astro/src/content/blog/guide-to-refs-in-react.md

 ```

 ## Refs with React Hooks Using useRef
-Refs in React Hooks aren’t much different than `class` components.
-It’s achieved using the [useRef](https://reactjs.org/docs/hooks-reference.html#useref) hook.
+Refs in React Hooks aren't much different than `class` components.
+It's achieved using the [useRef](https://reactjs.org/docs/hooks-reference.html#useref) hook.
 Just remember to omit `this` and you are golden

 ```javascript
 import React, { useRef } from "react";